Which medications are considered drugs? – Effects, risks and dependence explained

 Example: Marinol (dronabinol)

-Effect: appetizing, calming, psychoactive
+Effect: appetite-stimulating, calming, psychoactive

 Dependency potential: moderate

-5. Z-Drugs (modern sleeping pills)
+5. Z-drugs (modern sleeping pills)

 Effect: sleep-inducing